kikiisong/SecurityWebApp/docs/srs/srs.md

 **Must have:**

 As a user, I want to:
-**Iteration 2:**
+**Iteration 3:**
-- **view all incidents so that I know what has happened before.**
+- **view all incidents so that I know what has happened before on the map using a marker.**
-- **submit a new incident via a form on the website so that I can inform the community of the incident.**
+- **view the newly reported incident on the map with a marker distinguished by color.**
-- **see pins for incidents on map so that I can relate one pin with one incident.**
+- **Be able to determine areas which are safe, moderately safe and unsafe.**

 **TO DO in later iterations:**
 - post an incident at a specific location on map (for example, drop-down menu giving users an option) so that I can report a new incident without entering location information.